burelngandhi2-wq/AWS-Cloud-Infrastructure-Capstone/README.md

 Provisioning and Securing AWS EC2, EFS, and VPC Networking.
 # AWS Cloud Infrastructure & Networking Capstone

+## 🏢 Business Scenario: Cloud Migration for Caduceus Inc.
+**Caduceus Inc.** is an organization transitioning from traditional on-premises virtualization to a scalable cloud-based infrastructure.
+This project serves as a "Proof of Concept" (PoC) to demonstrate how AWS services can meet their business needs.

+**The Mission:**
+* **Compute:** Migrate legacy workloads to AWS EC2 (Windows & Linux).
+* **Storage:** Implement high-durability S3 object storage and shared EFS network storage.
+* **Networking:** Design a Virtual Private Cloud (VPC) with isolated subnets for different departments.
+* **Security:** Use RSA keys and Security Groups to protect corporate assets.
 ## 📋 Project Overview
 This project documents the end-to-end provisioning of a secure cloud environment on AWS for a simulated corporate migration.
 It covers virtual machine deployment, identity management, shared storage architecture, and VPC networking.